 What is a Wobbler?

-The term “wobbler” refers to a specific subset of crimes characterized by a wide range of severity and can “wobble” between being a felony and a misdemeanor depending on the circumstances of each case.
+The term “wobbler” refers to a specific subset of crimes characterized by a wide range of severity and can “wobble” between being a felony offenses and a petty misdemeanor depending on the circumstances of each case.
 Many offenses are covered under Wobbler laws, including assault with a dangerous weapon, vehicular manslaughter, and money laundering.

 Other Penalties That Can Earn You a Misdemeanor